-It takes more than a luxury marketing media kit showing high income to properly align media purchases with an advertiser’s desired affluent demographic.
-If either of these demographics are part of your luxury marketing plans for your business, we’d love to meet with you to discuss what we’ve discovered through our years of experience at successfully creating ROI producing media plans in our Seattle advertising agency.
+It takes more than a luxury marketing media kit, showing high income, to properly align media purchases with an advertiser’s desired affluent demographic.
+If either of these demographics are part of your luxury marketing plans for your business, we’d love to meet with you to discuss what we’ve discovered through our years of experience of successfully creating ROI producing media plans in our Seattle advertising agency.
 Connect with us here to get started on your advertising strategy for reaching wealthy demographics.